 6800-pound gumbo for charity, Guinness record book

 SHREVEPORT, La.
-(AP) — Talk about making a ton of gumbo -- the lieutenant governor’s office says a Louisiana chef has cooked up 6,800 pounds of Louisiana’s signature soup for charity and a Guinness world record, Lt.
+(AP) — Talk about making a ton of gumbo — a Louisiana chef cooked up 6,800 pounds (3,084 kilograms) of the state’s signature soup for charity and a Guinness world record, Lt.
 Gov. Billy Nungesser said Thursday.

 It filled about 11,000 bowls, sold at $5 each to raise money for the Fisher House Foundation to provide housing for families of patients in military and Veterans Administration medical centers.

 “Gumbo is one of our signature dishes here in Louisiana, and we have some of the best seafood in the entire world along our coast and in our waterways,” Nungesser said in the news release.
 “There is no better way to feed the souls who come here than by showing off this signature dish and cooking a world record gumbo.”

 Since 2004, it’s been the official state cuisine, joining a state vegetable (sweet potato), meat pie (Natchitoches meat pie), jellies (mayhaw and Louisiana sugar cane jellies), and fruit (Louisiana strawberry).